-is a senior researcher with the Fundación para las Relaciones Internacionales y el Diálogo Exterior.
+is a senior researcher at the Fundación para las Relaciones Internacionales y el Diálogo Exterior.
 She has 15 years of experience in research and policy analysis and has worked for leading donors, multilaterals, non-governmental organisations and research institutes.
-Her regio...
+Her re...

 Exclusion: a hidden driver of Pakistan’s fragility

 Deeply entrenched patterns of political, social and economic exclusion are fuelling Pakistan’s fragility.
 Large segments of the population are denied basic rights, access to resources, or a political voice based on their identity or location.
 This creates grievances that motivate people to violence.
 It also perpetuates Pakistan’s elite and unaccountable governance, which itself is a major cause of instability.